-Once you have gathered your documents, the next step is to get them authenticated by a Chinese Embassy or Consulate.
-This requires the following steps:
+Once you have gathered your documents, you’ll need to get them authenticated by a Chinese Embassy or Consulate.

-- First, you will need to get your degree (and if applicable, your TEFL or teaching licence) notarized by a solicitor or Notary Public.
-Your police certificate does not need this step.
-This person will sign your document (or a photocopy of your document) to certify that it is genuine.
+- First, you will need to get your documents notarized by a solicitor or Notary Public.
+The ACRO police certificate does not need this step.
+This person will sign your document (or a photocopy of your document) to certify that it is genuine (or a true copy of the original).
 Find a solicitor near you here.

 - Once your documents are notarized, post them to the Foreign & Commonwealth Office for legalization.
 The FCO will attach an Apostille to your documents and send them back to you.
 This takes 2-5 working days, plus postage time.

-- Take your documents in person to the nearest Chinese Embassy or Consulate.
+- Take your documents in person to the nearest Chinese Embassy or Consulate for authentication.
 They will be ready for collection in four working days.

 For U.S citizens, there are 3-5 steps necessary to get your documents authenticated.
 Some steps are only needed in certain states.

 - Get your document notarized by a local notary.